Searching in Marketing/Sales [clear]

 What kind of market research can you help me with?

-SBDC advisors have access to SBDCNet which is a national clearinghouse of market research data such as ring studies, industry reports, articles and archives.
-Our advisors also have access to university databases such as Reference USA and federal databases like the US Census Bureau and IBISWorld.
+SBDC advisors have access to SBDCNet, which is a national clearinghouse of market research data such as ring studies, industry reports, articles and archives.
+Our advisors also have access to university databases and federal databases like the US Census Bureau and IBISWorld.
 Advisors do not write your marketing plan for you.

 How do I obtain a domain name for my business?

 Start by going to any online directory of domain names such as googledomains, godaddy.com, or another directory.
 If the name you’ve chosen is not already registered, you can pay the online directory an annual fee for the right to use the domain name.
 You may also be able to buy an existing name from its owner at a typically higher cost.

 How can I find profiles on typical industry customers?

 There are a few places you might try to locate these kinds of statistics.
 Trade and industry associations and groups often conduct extensive market research and make this research available to members.
 While they often focus on national or statewide trends, you might find local statistics through a group’s local chapter.
 You may also get valuable information from local chambers of commerce, economic development centers and business sales tools like IBISWorld, an online database.
 The SBDC can also recommend relevant, up-to-date sources of information on your industry.

 How do I find suppliers for my business?